drussell1974/web2py_bootstrap_application/projects/ats_veterinarian_booking_system/LESSON_1.md

 ## 3. Implementing the code ##

 **Modify models/db_custom.py**

 Add the code to then end of the file

+NOTE: The response from ai was to add the code to *db.py*, how the template provided seperates the you code from the main db.py

 ```
 # Pet entity